filecoin-project/filecoin-docs/docs/mine/lotus/miner-setup.md

 To summarize all of the above, make sure that:

-- A BLS address exists and has some funds so that the miner can be initialized.
+- The _worker address_ has some funds so that the miner can be initialized.
 - The following environment variables have been defined and will be available for any Lotus miner runs:

   ```